 GeneCards Summary for SNX6 Gene

 SNX6 (Sorting Nexin 6) is a Protein Coding gene.
-Among its related pathways are TGF-beta Receptor Signaling Pathway and SMAD Signaling Network.
-GO annotations related to this gene include protein homodimerization activity and phosphatidylinositol binding.
+Among its related pathways are Endocytosis and SMAD Signaling Network.
+GO annotations related to this gene include protein homodimerization activity and type I transforming growth factor beta receptor binding.
 An important paralog of this gene is SNX5.